UNIT-Electronics-MX/unit_devlab_mspm0c1104sdsgr_development_board/README.md

-# Product Information
+# DevLab: MSPM0C1104SDSGR MCU Dev Board

-## Overview
+## Introduction

-This template provides a structured starting point for documenting hardware modules or products.
-It includes sections for product overview, features, typical use cases, resources, and documentation links.
-Customize each section to match your specific product details, ensuring clear and consistent information for users and developers.
+The MSPM0C1104SDSGR Devlab is a compact development board featuring the microcontroller ARM Cortex-M0+ MSPM0C1104SDSGR.
+This board is designed for developers and hobbyists to prototype and test applications with ease.

 <div align="center">
   <a href="#"><img src="https://img.shields.io/badge/version-1.0-blue.svg" alt="Version"></a>